pywbem/pywbem/docs/intro.rst

 When installing such packages on Linux, the setup script uses the ``sudo`` command, so your userid needs to be authorized accordingly.

-This command also downbloads and builds ``swig`` and installs its build prerequisites if it cannot be installed as an operating system package in the required version.
+This command also downloads and builds ``swig`` and installs its build prerequisites if it cannot be installed as an operating system package in the required version.